Tainted\\Coders

 }

-Normally assets are sourced from the assets/ folder, but we can choose another folder like assets/other or anywhere else in your project directory.
+Normally assets are sourced from the assets/ folder, but we can choose another folder like assets/other or anywhere else in our project directory.

 fn setup(mut commands: Commands, asset_server: Res<AssetServer>) {